petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical/liferay-authentication/authorization.md

 Third-party services like Auth0 from Okta can be used to set up SAML or OpenID Connect authentication.

-Liferay provides support for these types of services out of the box and requires only basic configuration to make it work.
+Liferay provides support for these types of services out-of-the-box and requires only basic configuration to make it work.

 **Azure AD**